PyChina/weekly/content/Issue/issue-378.md

     + KOMU WAIRAGU
     + • Shared by Komu Wairagu

-“A delayed job processor (also called a background processor, asynchronous task queue, etc.) is a software system that can run code at a later time.
+"A delayed job processor (also called a background processor, asynchronous task queue, etc.) is a software system that can run code at a later time.
 Examples of such software includes Celery, Resque, Sidekiq, and others.
-In this post we will try and understand how these things work by building a clone/replica of such software.”
+In this post we will try and understand how these things work by building a clone/replica of such software."

 - [简化您的 Python 开发人员环境](https://pycoders.com/link/2067/web)
     + MASON EGGER